isomerpages/moe-chijologc/_holistic-education/Departments/English.md

 * by being good role models in reading for pleasure and for information
 * by fostering a reading culture at home, including visits to the public libraries

+**iv) Being Skilled Writers:**

+* by creating authentic opportunities to write such as during the celebration of festive or family occasions
+* by being good role models by writing gratitude notes or reflections to your daughter
+* by encouraging your daughter to journal her thoughts and ideas using standard English